Lutando/docs-oxd/sources/install/index.md

 # oxd Server Installation/Configuration

 The easiest way to install oxd is to use one of the Linux packages.

+**You must be a root user on the machine to install oxd.**

 ## Ubuntu 14.04(trusty)